Gurbachan Singh Manochahal: Rataul Encounter

+Later Insurgency

 In 1992, a separate Panthic committee headed by Dr. Sohan Singh was forme.
 It called for the boycott of the 1992 Punjab Legislative Assembly election.
 Manochahal argued they should contest in the election.
 He argued that it was the only time to get Khalistan and it was now or never .His demands for an election led others calling him a government puppet.
 He decided not to contest after Sikh leaders kept calling for a boycott.
 The formation of this committee undermined the influence of Manochahal who was criticized for his support for political participation and led to a divide between the armed groups within Punjab.
 Elections resulted in a Congress Government under Beant Singh of the Congress Party.
 The formation of this committee undermined the influence of Manochahal who was criticized for his support for political participation and led to a divide between the armed groups within Punjab.

 To make Manochahal surrender himself police illegal detained many of his family members.
 Manochahal refused to surrender which led the detention, torture, and death of his family members.

 Per Maloy Krishna Dhar, a former Joint Director, Intelligence Bureau, India, he was given the task to negotiate with Gurbachan Singh Manochahal.
 He contacted Manochahal through a journalist source, was blindfolded and taken a few hundred kilometres from Amritsar to meet with him where he secretly held negotiations for three hours before he was blindfolded again and transported back.

 Death

-Manochahal carried a bounty of ₹30 lakh on his head.
+Manochahal had been barred from entering Pakistan since 1990 due to his fallout with Wassna Singh Zaffarwal, who was operating from Punjab, Pakistan.
+He spent the next 3 years constantly fleeing, hiding, and fighting encounters.
+Manochahal carried a bounty of ₹3,000,000 on his head by the time of his death.

-He was killed in a fierce police encounter on 1 March 1993 by Punjab Police.
-Manochahal escaped from the police's dragnet on 27 February in Bagrian village before the police cornered him in the nearby Rataul village the following day.
+Manochahal escaped from the police's dragnet on 27 February in Bagrian village.
+The police cornered him in the nearby Rataul village the following day.
 The encounter began at 3:45 PM when Police search team were fired upon by Manochahal and others.
 The Police search team requested immediate assistance.
 Soon 2 quick reaction teams led by 2 different Majors and the Commanding officer of the Rashtriya Rifles, Colonel arrived.
 So did many other senior officers.
 In 30 minutes over 225 army and police personnel began to cordon the area.
 After defending himself for an hour with a machine gun, he was killed.
 The chief of the Punjab Police, Kanwar Pal Singh Gill later proclaimed, "Now I can say that we have finished militancy in Punjab."
-Manochahal killed 12 officers including DIG (Deputy inspector general) Ajit Singh.

-Manochahal was responsible for over 1,000 killings by the time of his death.
+An AK-47, double barrel gun, and two remote controlled bombs were recovered from Manochahal.
+Manochahal was responsible for over 2,000 killings by the time of his death.